Modelling scenarios of the epidemic of COVID-19 in Canada

 3. Download the PHAC instruction guide:

-Model Description and Webinar
+Model Summary and Webinar

 Mathematical modelling of infectious diseases is primarily intended to study the spread and the duration of an epidemic, understand the magnitude of the challenge posed by the disease and the potential impact of interventions.
 Modelling allows public health decision-makers to work with provincial, territorial and international partners to base their responses to epidemics on the latest science and situational assessment.
 Modelling also forecasts the possible future spread of disease in Canada, and estimates a range of possible numbers of cases, hospitalizations, and deaths that may occur.